 In this article, I argued for an interpretive approach to digitalization research that analyzes the concepts, narratives, and belief systems in digitalization debates.
-Such an approach adds to the growing body of research that stresses the contingent relationship of (democratic) governance and (digital) technology.
+Such critical conceptual analysis (CCA) adds to the growing body of research that stresses the contingent relationship of (democratic) governance and (digital) technology.
 This relationship is characterized by a double contingency as both technology and democratic governance can take different forms and develop in co-dependency.
 Social self-interpretations shape this relationship and thus the future of the digital society.
+Critical conceptual analysis helps to spot, compare, and evaluate social self-interpretations, including their take on technology and governance.

-I showed that digitalization research will therefore benefit from incorporating a research perspective drawing on political theory, critical conceptual history, and the sociology of knowledge.
+I showed that digitalization research will therefore benefit from incorporating critical conceptual analysis, a research perspective that draws on political theory, intellectual history, and the sociology of knowledge.
 Firstly, analyzing the connection of epistemology, social imaginary, and political proposals will yield a tableau of the divergent visions of a network society.
-Historicizing these belief systems criticizes supposedly self-evident assumptions and unlocks empirical experiences and intellectual reflections that offer insight into the blind spots and un-intended consequences of their governance rationales.
+Historicizing these belief systems criticizes supposedly self-evident assumptions and unlocks empirical experiences and intellectual reflections that offer insight into the blind spots and unintended consequences of their governance rationales.
 Secondly, a critical conceptual analysis of the metaphors and narratives in digitalization debates enhances the reflexivity of digitalization research.
-A critical analysis locates the narratives researchers tell and illuminates alternative hypotheses and explanations.
+It locates the narratives researchers tell and illuminates alternative hypotheses and explanations.

 Further research will have to put flesh to the bones of this methodological proposal.
 Here, I outlined some aspects of a network paradigm that emerged from a cybernetic tradition.
 Appreciated by researches and political actors, it holds a social and political imaginary revolving around metaphorical concepts such as networks and systems, connectivity and complexity.
-From this frame of reference, it re-defines subjectivity and develops a concept of governance that highlights the creativity of diverse self-organizing networks.
+From this frame of reference, it redefines subjectivity and develops a concept of governance that highlights the creativity of diverse self-organizing networks.
 Of course, this framework allows for variations in explaining the supposed necessity of a new governance and in the concrete design of it.
+Future research will have to account for the internal variety that is constitutive for any political paradigm (see for a start August 2021b, Stäheli 2021).
+Moreover, future research will have to trace the internal conflicts and transformations of the network paradigm suggested by developments such as the commons discourse, the digital detox discourse, or the platform discourse.

-The common narrative, however, is that hierarchical and representative, moralistic and rationalistic concepts of governance are outdated and must be replaced to adapt to the structural transformation of society.
+The common network narrative, however, is that hierarchical and representative, moralistic and rationalistic concepts of governance are outdated and must be replaced to adapt to the structural transformation of society.
 In my brief illustration, I questioned this narrative by historicizing its use in the debate on digitalization and by demonstrating the existence of other governance rationalities that follow divergent patterns of epistemology, social imaginary, and political proposals.
 While sovereignty is an obvious alternative as network approaches antagonized against it since cybernetics, other candidates easily come to mind.

 The rise of microelectronics and computer networks, for instance, also pushed the neoliberal utopia of a transparent and rational society (August and Osrecki 2019).
-Rooted in a mechanistic epistemology, the liberal-economic tradition stresses the relevance of transparent information for steering the behavior of government officials and for rationalizing decision-making since the enlightenment.
+Rooted in a mechanistic epistemology and rational choice reasoning, the liberal-economic tradition stresses the relevance of transparent information for steering the behavior of government officials and for rationalizing decision-making since the enlightenment.
 In the neoliberal approach, data availability therefore is means to a modernist idea of better governance, whereas the network paradigm favors "openness" for rather different reasons.
 Their shared interest in openness, however, can provide opportunities for either cooperation or contestation.